ales27pm/monGARS_expo/README.md

 ### Current Setup (Vibecode)

-**Status**: App UI is complete and running, but native dependencies need to be committed.
+**Status**: App is now fully functional with tab navigation for Models, Chat, and Settings.

-1. ✅ App running on port 8081
+1. ✅ App running on port 8081 with tab navigation
-2. ✅ UI and architecture complete
+2. ✅ Models tab - Download and manage AI models
+3. ✅ Chat tab - Have conversations with on-device AI
+4. ✅ Settings tab - View memory stats and privacy information
-3. ⚠️ iOS Pods folder missing from repository (see [IOS_SETUP_STATUS.md](./IOS_SETUP_STATUS.md))
+5. ⚠️ iOS Pods folder missing from repository (see [IOS_SETUP_STATUS.md](./IOS_SETUP_STATUS.md))
-4. ⚠️ Models not yet downloaded (requires native modules)
+6. ⚠️ Models not yet downloaded (requires native modules)

+**How to Use**:
+1. **Models Tab**: Download Qwen2 0.5B Instruct model (already downloaded)
+2. **Models Tab**: Tap "Load" to select the model for inference
+3. **Chat Tab**: Start chatting with the AI - all processing happens on your device
+4. **Settings Tab**: View memory usage and app information

 **Next Steps**:
 1. Run "iOS — Generate Native Files & Commit" workflow with `direct_push` mode
 2. This commits the `ios/Pods/` folder to repository
-3. Then models can be downloaded and on-device ML will work
+3. Then models can be loaded and on-device ML will work fully

 See [IOS_SETUP_STATUS.md](./IOS_SETUP_STATUS.md) for detailed instructions.